akeneo/pim-docs/contribute_to_pim/contribution_guide.rst

 Then, if you introduced BC Breaks in namespaces for example (but you should/must not), under the BC BREAK step add a description of the BC Break.
-Moreover, you have to add in ``UPGRADE.md`` a way to fix this BC Break in files (like sed command for example).
+Moreover, you have to add in ``UPGRADE.md`` a way to fix this BC Break in files.
 To finish, if you introduced database BC Break, you have to add migration files in `upgrades/schema/`.
 In most of the cases using `php bin/console doctrine:migrations:diff` is enough to create a database migration class (see `Doctrine migration documentation`_) but sometimes you will have to do it manually.